polianaysato/Shell-test-1/README.md

   --code ImageUri=<your AWS account id>.dkr.ecr.u<your region>.amazonaws.com/lambda-shell:latest \
   --role arn:aws:iam::<your AWS account id>:role/{your own role}

+```
-### Note: if you build your docker image in a arm64 architecture device, you'll need to change the architecture for your lambda in console.
+#### Note: if you build your docker image in a arm64 architecture device, you'll need to change the architecture for your lambda in console.
 Go to your lambda function, hit 'Deploy new image' button, select arm64 architecture and save.
-Also, increase the Timeout in the Configuration panel.
+#### Increase the Timeout in the Configuration panel.
-```
 ![PUT Postman](assets/lambda.png)

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first